vittorioromeo/HL2VRU/README.md

 * **Miscellaneous**
     - ➡️ | Manually tweaked the offset of every weapon to keep the player's hand in the same position, improving aiming consistency.
+    - ➡️ | Changed the RPG's two-handed grip: the secondary hand now rests on top of the weapon, close to the muzzle.

 ## Installation